Connecting a template-based editor to a Shopify product

 You first must add the product to your Shopify store account.
 Below, you can find minimal possible steps needed for the Customer's Canvas integration.
 You can explore the full list of product creation options in the Shopify documentation.

 Open your Shopify account.
 Click Products in the left menu bar.
-Select Add product > type in a Title (Business-Card) > add Price, fill in other fields as you like (description, product image, variants).
+Select Add product, type in a Title (Business-Card), add Price, and fill in other fields as you like (description, product image, variants).
 To create a product, you may need a product image depicting a specific business card design.

 Disable Track quantity.